sui_core/validator_client_monitor/

 };

-// Since the cached scores are updated periodically, it is possible that it was ran on
+// Since the cached latencies are updated periodically, it is possible that it was ran on

 // an out-of-date committee.